Freemium: Criticism of freemium games

 Freemium games have come under criticism from players and critics.
 Many are labelled with the derogatory term 'pay-to-win', which criticizes freemium games for giving an advantage to players who pay more money, as opposed to those who have more skill.
 Criticisms also extend to the way that the business model can often appear unregulated, to the point of encouraging prolific spending.
 Freemium games are often designed in a manner where players who are not actively using premium features are actively frustrated, delayed or require much larger investments in time required to acquire currency or upgrades.

-In November 2014, the animated TV series South Park aired an episode entitled "Freemium Isn’t Free".
+In November 2014, the animated TV series South Park aired an episode entitled "Freemium Isn't Free".
 The episode satirized the business model for encouraging predatory game design tactics based on an improper business model.
 In 2015, Nintendo released two of their own freemium games in the Pokémon series based on other standalone purchasable titles.
 With the title Pokémon Rumble World, Nintendo took a different approach by making it possible to complete the entire game without buying premium credits, but retaining them as an option so players can proceed through the game at a pace that suits them.

+Freemium monetization strategies

+Tiered subscriptions and dynamic pricing

+Apps now offer several subscription levels—like “Basic”, “Pro” and “Enterprise”—so users can pick the plan that fits them best.
+Prices can even adjust automatically based on how much each person uses the app or their region.

+Hybrid ads and in-app purchases

+Instead of choosing just ads or purchases, many apps combine both.
+Users see banner ads, interstitial ads or rewarded videos, but they can also pay to remove ads or unlock extra features.
+Ad mediation tools make sure the highest-paying ads show up.

+Free trials and soft paywalls

+Rather than locking everything behind a paywall immediately, apps offer short free trials (usually 7–14 days) or unlock a trial after a few actions.
+When the trial ends, a gentle prompt (a “soft paywall”) asks users to subscribe or buy a feature.

+User segmentation and A/B testing

+Apps group people by how they use the app—power users versus casual visitors—and then test different offers, prices or layouts (A/B testing) to see which choices earn the most.